The most respected training certifications in the industry would arguably be the following:

 What makes these three the most respected in the industry is that they are all NCCA (National Commission for Certifying Agencies) accredited programs, have been in the business of fitness for 18 to 57 years, and provide higher levels of education for more in depth analysis of physical fitness.

 Personal trainers with any certification can benefit from online software specifically designed for running a training business.
-Sign up now for a free 30 day trial of the WT Trainer software!
+Contact us for information on how to get started!

 Why isn’t ACE certification respected?